-According to a 2005 ABC News/USA Today/Stanford University Medical Center poll, more than 50 percent of Americans live in chronic or recurrent pain.
+It was estimated in a recent Centers for Disease Control and Prevention (CDC) report, that 50 million Americans have chronic pain.
 Fortunately, the pharmaceutical industry has provided a variety of solutions to relieve many painful conditions.
 Despite this, a significant number of people with Hepatitis C who experience periodic or chronic pain are limited in their pain relief options.

 Prior to attempting to self-treat pain or discomfort, Hepatitis C patients must discuss symptoms and pain management with their doctors.
 Because all drugs exert some type of strain on the liver and can also suppress the immune system, a well-informed physician will assess each individual situation and advise their patients appropriately.
 When living with Hepatitis C, it is a good idea to discuss pain relief medication with your physician as soon as possible so that when pain strikes, you will be ready with appropriate medicine on hand.

 Chronic or recurrent pain is typically your body’s way of alerting you that a problem exists.
 Only attempt self-treatment with alternatives if you are sure your pain is not an emergency.
 When in doubt, always check with your physician first.

 Since every medication taken can jeopardize an already struggling liver, many people with Hepatitis C rely on non-medication options.
 Before opening a bottle of pills, try these seven, safe alternatives first: